Your Inner Voice Can Control Your Life: Become Positive

 Not My Fault

 What I didn't understand was that inappropriate emotional attachment caused by the perpetrators allowed negative beliefs about myself to form.
-What emotionally bonded me to them was the heightened emotions of fear, hurt, pain, and terror which my abusers created during the abuse.
-It was these sharp, intense negative emotions that allowed those criticisms, judgments, shame, and blame to bypass my perceptual filters (my defenses) and embed straight into my subconscious mind as mind code.
-See, it is the power of the emotions (whether negative or positive) which allows critical messages to enter my head unchanged, unfiltered and unchallenged.
-More importantly, these accepted criticisms became the content that formed my core beliefs about myself and determined my thoughts.
-These core beliefs then became the content of my critical voice that tortured me daily.
-Statements like “you’re nothing,” “you caused this to happen,” “you have no value,” and “you’re damaged.”
+What emotionally bonded me to them was the heightened emotions of fear, hurt, pain, and terror that my abusers created during the abuse.
+It was these sharp, intense negative emotions that allowed those criticisms, judgments, and thoughts of shame and blame to bypass my perceptual filters (my defenses).
+Once past my filters, the negative beliefs were accepted straight into my subconscious mind as mind code.
+See, it is the power of the emotions (whether negative or positive) which allows critical messages to enter a person's head unchanged, unfiltered and unchallenged.

 As I grew up, I heaped on myself tons of self-doubts, blame, shame, judgment and negative beliefs about me onto myself, not my perpetrator.
 The critical messages strongly influenced all my thoughts.
 They affected my relationships not only with myself but also with others around me and my perceptions of the world.